danbz/aesthetic-programming/source/7-VocableCode/Readme.md

 [^Plant1]: Sadie Plant, *Zeros + Ones: Digital Women and the New Technoculture* (London: Forth Estate, 1997), 34-35.

+[^master]: This has been discussed in Chapter 1, "Getting started."

 [^Plant2]: Plant, *Zeros + Ones*, 88.

 [^Hodges]: For a more detailed version of historical events, see Andrew Hodges's *Alan Turing: The Enigma* (London: Burnett Books, 1983).